geass/coredns/plugin/extkubernetes/README.md

 ## Name

-*extkubernetes* - enables the reading external zone data from a Kubernetes cluster for Load Balancer IPs.
+*extkubernetes* - enables reading external zone data from a Kubernetes cluster for Load Balancer IPs.

 ## Description

-Creates A/AAAA, SRV, and PTR records for the External IPs of each LoadBalancer type Service in the Kubernetes cluster.
+Creates A/AAAA, SRV, and PTR records for the External IPs of each LoadBalancer type Service in a Kubernetes cluster.

 This plugin can only be used once per Server Block.